aiplan4eu/ai4experiments-travelling/README.md

-# ai4experiments-tsb-space
+# ai4experiments-travelling
-This repository contains the code that integrates the up-graphene-engine and the tsb-space to create a component in the ai4experiments platform.
+This repository contains the code that integrates the up-graphene-engine and the travelling problem (navigating a graph) to create a component in the ai4experiments platform.

+The aiplan4eu-travelling component and the aiplan4eu-travel solution are generated from this repo.